How to Ollie on a longboard

 When comes to pulling off an Ollie, the magic is more in the technique and the foot of the user, than it is in the longboard itself.
 Needless to say, knows the does and don’t and how to’s of foot once it is on the deck of the board is essential.

 First of all, begin by establishing the right position.
-Put your front foot near or around the centre of the deck of your boards while the back foot rests on the rear tail or rear kick.
+Put your front foot near or around the center of the deck of your boards while the back foot rests on the rear tail or rear kick.
 Now let’s get the positions right.
 The ball of your front foot should be in sync with the deck’s center while the ball of the back foot is half hanging off the edge of the rear kick or tail.
 Although these seem like very easy positions, they can take a while to come to you naturally and instantly so practice, practice, practice!
 Keep in mind that this is the absolute basic guideline to foot positioning.
-You can of course go a little outside the lines, however, going a little off the parameters will affect how your overall Ollie turns out.
+You can, of course, go a little outside the lines, however, going a little off the parameters will affect how your overall Ollie turns out.
 For instance, the wider the distance of the 2 feet, the more intense the Ollie turnout should be.
 But, this is of course, is a difficult to do since it requires a lot of trial and error due in the department of stability.
 Not for rookies.
 On the other hand, for mediocre hops, you do not need to space your feet too wide from each other.
 It is all in the feet, lads!

 Step 5: Upper body motion

-Now that the initial foot work is out of the way, let’s move on to the role of your upper body.
+Now that the initial footwork is out of the way, let’s move on to the role of your upper body.
 Yep.
-In an Ollie, your upper body, your weight, your force and inertia- all matter!
+In an Ollie, your upper body, your weight, your force, and inertia- all matter!
 It’s a full body process.

 After you have positioned your feet in the right way, you need to bend and crouch.
 What we mean by is that you will need your and crouch your torso just enough to form and harbor a good amount of pressure onto your deck with your feet.
 Now, keep in mind that you shouldn’t bend too much, nor crouch too much.
-The knees should bend just a under 90 degrees.
+The knees should bend just an under 90 degrees.
 As for the crouch, don’t overdo it either.
 Keep the motions very natural and effortless.
 Try to stay on the balls of your feet even while crouching.
 One other very important point here is your shoulders.
-Try and keep your shoulders level with you feet as much as possible.
+Try and keep your shoulders level with your feet as much as possible.
 That’s is all for the upper body for now.
 When you do this, make sure that your upper body remains loose and relaxed, and not nervous and stiff.
 Keep your hands relaxed and wilted.
 People have this reflex of lifting their hands up while crouching down so it will take some practice.
 The only pressure buildup should be on your legs and nowhere else.

 Step 6: Jump!